rohitsunilsharma2000/exam-notes/Cryptography & Network Security/cryptography-test-paper/Cryptography_Security_LongQuestions_Set1.md

 5. **S/MIME:**

    * a) What is S/MIME?
-Explain its architecture.
+Explain its architecture._👉 page:-80_
    * b) What cryptographic algorithms are used in S/MIME and why?
      *(Chapter 6)*

 6. **Authentication Protocols:**

    * a) Define authentication protocol.
-Explain two-factor authentication.
+Explain two-factor authentication._👉 page:-62_
-   * b) Compare IPsec tunnel mode and transport mode.
+   * b) Compare IPsec tunnel mode and transport mode._👉 page:-65_ *(Chapter 5)*
-     *(Chapter 5)*

 ---